Perhaps you've ever wondered at my blog's name?

 - Cover the pan and let stand for two minutes.

-- Top with walnuts, maple syrup/stevia, and milk, as desired.
+- Top as desired.

 Notes